gabriellajg/QuasiExperiments/README.md

 - [ ] 3.
 Use `browseURL("docs/index.html")` to view your book locally (or just open `index.html` in a browser). usethis::browse_github() to browse the website.

 - [ ] 4.
 If it looks good, commit and push all changed files to GitHub.

+- [ ] 5.
+Alternatively, publish it to bookdown: bookdown::publish_book(render = "local", account = 'gejiang2')

 (You will need to repeat steps 2 and 4 every time you wish to update the book online.)